TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 7/Acts 7.60.md

 ---

-And he kneeled down, and cried with a loud voice, Lord, lay not this sin to their charge.
-And when he had said this, he fell asleep.
+He kneeled down, and cried with a loud voice, "Lord, don't hold this sin against them!"
+When he had said this, he fell asleep.